 Any changes to your health will disqualify you for a level death benefit.
-If guaranteed issue burial insurance is your only option, buy your plan now and start working on your waiting period as soon as possible.
+If guaranteed acceptance life insurance is your only option, buy your plan now and start working on your waiting period as soon as possible.
 Postponing your application now is not a wise decision.

 If angioplasty, bypass surgery or stents was performed over 12 months ago but within the last 24 months

 In this case, there are insurance carriers that only look back one year on surgeries and will offer you their lowest price and immediate protection.
 There are just a few companies that look back 12 months; we know these companies, and we will try our very best to get you approved with any of them.